Incorporation process

 Philippines

-To apply for incorporation, the incorporators must access online https://crs.sec.gov.ph and fill in an application form.
+To apply for incorporation, the incorporators must access online https://esparc.sec.gov.ph/application and fill out an application form.
 The availability of the name is verified online by filing the application.
-The required documents are uploaded to the SEC system and upon approval, an email is sent to the applicant.
+The required documents are uploaded to the SEC system and, upon approval, an email is sent to the applicant.
 Upon payment of fees and presentation of proof of payment, the applicant then submits the original signed and notarized documents to the SEC onsite.

 Subsidiary

-- Basic filing fee in the amount of 1/5 of 1% of the authorized capital stock of the proposed company or the subscription price of the subscribed capital stock, whichever is higher, plus an additional amount of 1% of the basic filing fee for legal research fund, which in no case should be less than PHP2,000
+Basic filing fee in the amount of 1/5 of 1 percent of the authorized capital stock of the proposed company or the subscription price of the subscribed capital stock, whichever is higher, plus an additional amount of 1 percent of the basic filing fee for legal research fund, which in no case should be less than PHP2,000.

 Branch office

-- Apostilled copy of the financial statements as of a date not exceeding one year immediately prior to the application, certified by an independent Certified Public Accountant of the home country
+• Apostilled copy of the financial statements as of a date not exceeding 1 year immediately prior to the application, certified by an independent Certified Public Accountant of the home country

-- Proof of inward remittance such as bank certificate of inward remittance
+• Proof of inward remittance, such as a bank certificate of inward remittance

-- The filing fee is 1% of the actual inward remittance of the corporation converted into Philippine Currency but not less than PHP3,000
+The filing fee is 1 percent of the actual inward remittance of the corporation converted into Philippine currency, but not less than PHP3,000, plus 1 percent of the filing fee as Legal Research Fee.

 Representative office

-- Filing fee is 1/10 of 1% of the actual inward remittance of the corporation into Philippine currency but not less than PHP3,000
+Filing fee is 1/10 of 1 percent of the actual inward remittance of the corporation into Philippine currency, but not less than PHP3,000, plus 1 percent of the filing fee as Legal Research Fee.

 Regional or area headquarters